boygao1992/StateBackPrototype/README.md

 Post-censor is expressible but too hard to implement in this model because of the implicit state in all the channels with a buffer.

 The benefit of channels is that the wiring between senders and receivers has less manual coordination and thus less error-prone.

-Maybe only using stateless channels is a way to go.
+Maybe refrained from stateful channels thus only using stateless channels to build up a communication network between state machines is a way to go.
 Basically, abstract out the state machine out of each buffer so that the state transformation is explicit and can be traced by the global state history.